 Pictured recipe: Air-Fryer Turkey Stuffed Peppers

 More and more food labels are sporting health benefits on their labels.
 If such claims lure you in, know that just because a product lacks fat or gluten or carbs doesn't necessarily mean it's healthier.
-For example, fat-free products often deliver more sugar than their counterparts (and many full-fat options are the healthier choice.
+For example, fat-free products often deliver more sugar than their counterparts to make up for the flavor the product lacks from having the fat removed—and many full-fat options are the healthier choice.

 Pictured recipe: Zucchini Noodles with Quick Turkey Bolognese

 Even though olive oil is packed with heart-healthy antioxidants (called polyphenols) and monounsaturated fats, there are times when it's not the best choice for cooking.
 Why?
 Because olive oil has a lower smoke point than some other oils (that's the point at which an oil literally begins to smoke and olive oil's is between 365° and 420°F).

-When you heat olive oil to its smoke point, the beneficial compounds in oil start to degrade, and potentially health-harming compounds form.
+When you heat olive oil to its smoke point, the beneficial compounds in the oil start to degrade, and potentially health-harming compounds form.
 So if you're cooking over high heat, skip it and choose a different oil.

-So if it's something sweet you're craving, go for it: a small treat won't break your diet!
+So if it's something sweet you're craving, go for it.
+A small treat won't break your diet!
 Two squares of dark chocolate or ½ cup of ice cream clock in at under 150 calories.